biocore/songbird/README.md

 only get one of these columns; the choice of reference value, if left unspecified, is arbitrary.

-The reference value is the denominator in the differential ranking, so when `sick`-valued samples are the reference, the taxa with the most negative differential ranking values will be associated with sick, whereas the taxa with the most positive differential ranking values will be associated with health.
+The reference value is used as the denominator in the log-fold change computation of differentials.
+So, for `healthy_or_sick[T.healthy]`, where `sick`-valued samples are implicitly set as the reference, the features with the most negative differential ranking values will be more associated with `sick`-valued samples, whereas the features with the most positive differential ranking values will be more associated with `healthy`-valued samples.

 **It is possible to explicitly set the reference value** in your formula.
 Going back to the `healthy_or_sick` example, if you know you want to use